lekristian/imagenet-viewer/Readme.md

 - Configure production-ready Docker setups and security reviews.
 - Add global state management library like Zustand.
 - Add schema declaration and validation library Zod.
+- I would also add Tanstack for handling queries and pagination

   This documentation provides a step-by-step guide to setting up and running the project, along with helpful troubleshooting tips.
 Be sure to verify that all paths and specific commands are correct for your environment.